DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 This CI/CD pipeline can also be used to check if your application builds on all platforms when u make changes or create PRs.

-Let's take a look at Github workflow template I used:
+Let's take a look at Github workflow I used (`.github/workflows/release.yml`):

 ```yaml
 name: Release